Puerto Ricans protest in anger over unused emergency aid

-Protesters began arriving at the seaside Capitol building banging on pots and clapping as they formed a large circle and demanded the ouster of Gov. Wanda Vázquez.
+Protesters gathered under the heavy rain at the governor’s mansion as they waved flags and banged on pots, demanding the ouster of Gov. Wanda Vázquez.

+“This is not the end!
+It’s just the beginning!” one of the protest organizers yelled to a cheering crowd, which had marched to the mansion from the Capitol building.
+By late Thursday, police fired tear gas at a small group of protesters and ordered them to leave the area.
+A handful of protesters responded by setting a small barricade on fire and breaking nearby windows.

 “We’ve had enough,” said 82-year-old Iris Guardiola as she waved a tiny Puerto Rican flag.
 “The people are tired of the abuse... of the lack of humanity.
 I am here helping those who cannot be here.”